 Overlap of Source Water Areas and Impaired Surface Waters

+About 13 percent of Florida's public drinking water systems receive some or all of their water from a surface water source.
+Of 5,483 public drinking water systems statewide, 17 obtain their water from surface water.
+An additional 57 systems wholly or partially purchase water from these 17 systems.
+Because it is expensive to operate a surface water system (given that filtration and advanced disinfection are costly), most such systems are quite large.

-As part of the integrated assessment, the Department compared the adopted Verified Lists of impaired surface waters with the Source Water Assessment Areas for the Source Water Assessment and Protection Program (SWAPP).
-The Source Water Assessment Areas for community drinking water systems were modeled based on a 3-day travel time to the intake within surface waters and their 100-year floodplains.
-Streams were added to the source water coverage from USGS quadrangles, with a 3-meter buffer around each one.
-The overlap of surface waters that do not attain all criteria and these source water areas were determined using the source water coverage, the lists of impaired surface waters, the areas of Florida’s lakes and reservoirs, and the 1:24,000-scale NHD for streams.
-Table 8.7 lists the impaired river/stream miles and acres of lakes/reservoirs overlapping the source water areas of community water systems.
+In conjunction with the integrated assessment, the adopted Verified Lists of impaired surface waters was compared to the coverage of the source water assessment areas generated for Source Water Assessment and Protection Program (SWAPP).
+The source water assessment area coverage for community drinking water systems were modeled based on a 3-day travel time to the intake within surface waters and their 100-year floodplains.
+The river/stream miles (including springs) and square miles of lakes/reservoirs which overlap source water areas for community water systems that are impaired for fecal coliforms are presented in Table 8.7.

 Table 8.7.
 Summary of Impaired River/Stream Miles and Lake/Reservoir Acres Overlapping Source Water Areas of Community Water Systems